Privatix/privatix/doc/update.md

 </details>

-- It compares `platforms` from `settings.json` file to OS tag found in `versions.txt` to decide, if OS is affected in that release.
+- It compares `target` from `settings.json` file to OS tag found in `versions.txt` to decide, if OS is affected in that release.
 - If it is affected it compares `release` from `settings.json` file to `minVersion` in `versions.txt` to decide, if current version can be updated to that `minVersion` required by new release.
 - If user chooses to dismiss update, we store in DB dismissed version and do not notify about update till newer version is released.
 - If user chooses to update he is redirected to new github release page.

 :point_up: Notes:

-- `platforms` is defined during the release delivery
+- `target` is defined during the release delivery
-- `platforms` is just a string to compare, thus can be used to describe OS platform plus particular version in single tag. (e.g. "ubuntu18")
+- `target` is just a string to compare, thus can be used to describe OS platform plus particular version in single tag. (e.g. "ubuntu18")

 <details><summary>settings.json update related fields</summary>